 Excessive dietary carbs and fat: Your pituitary secretes growth hormone when it senses you need fuel – carbs or fat.
 When you constantly eat carbohydrate or fat-rich foods, you keep your blood glucose and/or fatty acid levels elevated.
 That suppresses GH.
 That said, chronically low blood sugar can also suppress it.

-Aging: After the age of 30, levels drop an average of 14% per year.
+Aging: After the age of 30, levels drop an average of 14% per decade.
 Of course, this is in the average person, who is doing little to support optimal GH levels.

 Hormone imbalance: Other hormones can affect growth hormone, just as GH levels can affect other hormones.
 Low thyroid, low testosterone, low or high estrogen, and even low cortisol/adrenal insufficiency can cause low growth hormone.